 Most of the things I come up with, or the solutions I find to problems, come from time spent looking inwards.
 This makes it important to set aside alone time.
-This isn't to say I don't benefit from collaboration - my ideas and work will often develop further with others than what I could do myself - but it does mean I try to avoid overcommitting myself or being overly busy, so I can keep space available for myself.
+This isn't to say I don't benefit from and enjoy collaboration - my ideas and work will often develop further with others than what I could do myself - but it does mean I try to avoid overcommitting myself or being overly busy, so I can keep space available for myself.
 Being a slow thinker, time is tranquility.
-I tend to agree with my instincts or feelings when making decisions even when I don't understand them fully.
-Later, when the awareness follows, I'm often glad to find that my behaviour matches up.

 Nothing I believe is set in stone

 I tend to avoid thinking about my personality as 'that's the way I am', because I can't expect to know what I'm capable of understanding in the future.
-Maybe I will be vegetarian one day.
 My attitudes towards religion and spirituality are evolving.
 One thing I do believe is that our identity is managed by our surroundings, which can change with intention.

 Sometimes I maintain control to a fault

-But as an adult, I've seen how trying too hard to be independent - and trying to maintain that control - can prevent showing people my true self, which limits intimacy.
+I generally consider myself an independent person, though I've also seen how wearing that independence as a badge of honour - and trying to maintain that control - can prevent showing people my true self, which limits intimacy.
 When I fall prey to maintaining control I'm not asking for help, not expressing my emotions naturally, or letting my personal boundaries be infringed to avoid conflict.
 Part of overcoming this is trying to hear myself better and practice listening to my internal cues.
 I'm still working on achieving a better balance between thinking and feeling, and surrendering control when it's needed.